nottrobin/docs/src/en/credentials.md

    files (only supported by certain providers)
  - Reading a user-provided [YAML-formatted][yaml] file

-!!!
-Note:
+[note]
 LXD deployments are a special case.
 Accessed from a Juju admin user, they do not require credentials.
 Accessed from a non-admin user, a *certificate credential* is needed.
 See
-    [Additional LXD resources][clouds-lxd-resources-non-admin-creds] for
+[Additional LXD resources][clouds-lxd-resources-non-admin-creds] for details.
-    details.
+[/note]

 ### Adding credentials interactively